kevin-ba/pFlow/README.md

-# APPNAME
+# OutlineFlow

-APPNAME is a program with which you can load a room plan as an image and then draw the room off to get the coordinates.
+OutlineFlow is a program with which you can load a room plan as an image and then draw the room off to get the coordinates.

 # Developer tools